-In order to assess the impact of these lighting standards, relative to the Sixth Plan, the team modeled, in the “Pre-Case,” the “Frozen Efficiency” scenario and assumed only the standards that were embedded in the Sixth Plan would take effect.
+In order to assess the impact of these lighting standards, relative to the Sixth Plan, the team modeled, in the “Pre-Case,” the “frozen efficiency” scenario and assumed only the standards that were embedded in the Sixth Plan would take effect.
 Figure 6 illustrates the results of the “Pre-Case.”
 As evidenced by the chart, lighting consumption is moderated as the standards assumed in the Sixth Plan take effect.
-After the more standards-compliant lamps turn over, energy consumption begins to grow over time as the new construction is added to the stock (and the “Frozen Efficiency” assumption translates more lighting demand in proportionally greater energy consumption).
+After the more standards-compliant lamps turn over, energy consumption begins to grow over time as the new construction is added to the stock (and the “frozen efficiency” assumption translates more lighting demand in proportionally greater energy consumption).

 Figure 6.
 “Pre-Case” Regional Lighting End-Use Energy Consumption, by Sector

-For the “Post-Case,” the team again modeled the “Frozen Efficiency” forecast but assumed all the lighting standards will take effect.
-Figure 7 below illustrates the results of the “Post-Case.”
+For the “Post-Case,” the team again modeled the “frozen efficiency” forecast but assumed all the lighting standards will take effect.
+Figure 7 illustrates the results of the “Post-Case.”
 As evidenced by the chart, lighting consumption declines more significantly in the initial portion of the analysis period than in the “Pre-Case.”
 This occurs because more standards-compliant lamps penetrate and saturate the installed base, resulting in lower energy consumption.
-As in the “Pre-Case,” however, after the standards-compliant lamps turn over, energy consumption begins to grow over time as the new construction is added to the stock (and the “Frozen Efficiency” assumption translates more lighting demand in proportionally greater energy consumption).
+As in the “Pre-Case,” however, after the standards-compliant lamps turn over, energy consumption begins to grow over time as the new construction is added to the stock (and the “frozen efficiency” assumption translates more lighting demand in proportionally greater energy consumption).

 Figure 7.
 “Post-Case” Regional Lighting End-use Energy Consumption, By Sector